actions/importer-labs/azure_devops/5-custom-transformers.md

-# Using custom transformers to customize Valet's behavior
+# Using custom transformers to customize GitHub Actions Importer's behavior

-In this lab we will build upon the `dry-run` command to override Valet's default behavior and customize the converted workflow using "custom transformers".
+In this lab we will build upon the `dry-run` command to override GitHub Actions Importer's default behavior and customize the converted workflow using "custom transformers".
 Custom transformers can be used to:

 1. Convert items that are not automatically converted.
 2. Convert items that were automatically converted using different actions.